 This week’s Charity Miles Champion is Tina Woods.
 Tina, is a marathoner who running The Bank of America Chicago Marathon, THIS weekend!
-She shared her heart warming story with us, about her first running inspiration, Audrey.
+She shared her heartwarming story with us, about her first running inspiration, Audrey.
 In the spring, she plans on running the Boston Marathon, with another cause in her heart.
-Please read about what this incredible women is doing and the people who inspire her.
+Please read about what this incredible woman is doing and the people who inspire her.

-Audrey was taken into a surgery that removed 90% of her tumor and saved her life.
+Audrey was taken into surgery that removed 90% of her tumor and saved her life.

 Shortly after I finished my marathon, I found Charity Miles.
 I’ve continued to train and run marathons dedicating them to St. Jude’s and Audrey.
 It’s been inspiring to see my miles add up to some dollars.
 I feel a greater purpose for my little runs.
 I have even qualified for the Chicago and Boston marathons.

 This year I’ve decided to dedicate my training, for the Boston Marathon, to the Leukemia and Lymphoma Society.
 In memory of my best friend’s sister, who lost her battle with lymphoma.
-The day of the Boston Marathon, my best friend is going to come cheer me on, and I will be running with her sister in my heart.
+On the day of the Boston Marathon, my best friend is going to come to cheer me on, and I will be running with her sister in my heart.

 Running with Charity Miles has given my miles purpose.
 I’ve even purchased a fuel belt to hold my iPhone.
 That way I can always turn my app on.
 I don’t like to fundraise, or ask for money, so this feels great to be doing something for the organizations close to my heart.
 You can join me and my team in the Charity Miles App #audreysarmy and #tipsfromtina.
 Please consider donating some of your miles to St Jude’s Children’s Research Hospital, or The Leukemia and Lymphoma Society.